DakeQQ/Tutorial-ONNX-Runtime-Execution-Providers/CUDAExecutionProvider/English/CUDAExecutionProvider.md

 ---

-## Step 7: Install ONNX Runtime with GPU Support
+## Step 7: Install ONNX Runtime with NVIDIA-GPU Support

 Refer to the [ONNX Runtime CUDA Execution Provider documentation](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) for the compatible versions.
 Below is an example of installing the latest version: